Menu

 Implementation

-Children receive a one-hour English lesson daily and are exposed to aspirational, greater-depth expectations for writing within a range of texts.
+Children at TGMS receive a one-hour English lesson daily, where they are exposed to high expectations and aspirational, greater-depth examples of writing across a range of texts.

-In Key Stage 2, our children follow the National Curriculum through purpose-based lessons devised by our skilled teachers and English writing lead, covering all traditional genres.
-It is text, image, video and experience-based and all units are linked, where appropriate, to the current creative curriculum.
-This gives children a broad base of knowledge, facts, vocabulary, real-life experience and a context to influence their writing.
+In Key Stage 2, our children follow the National Curriculum through purpose-led lessons designed by our skilled teachers and English writing lead.
+These lessons cover all traditional genres and are enriched with text, image, video and real-life experiences.
+Wherever possible, units of work are linked to the creative curriculum, giving children a broad base of knowledge, facts, vocabulary and meaningful experiences to influence their writing.

 Impact